 At this point, and having already mapped out all your sales processes and technology, you should identify gaps, weaknesses, and areas for improvement.
 It's critical to develop a sense of what works and what doesn't.
 This will help you recognise opportunities, build new processes, and tailor sales plays according to your offering and customer base.

-After you write: onboard, measure success, experiment, and update
+3. After you write a sales playbook: onboard, measure success, experiment, and update

 To drive success, your sales playbook should be viewed as an agile document that is updated to better address changes to sales technology, service offerings, and customer expectations.
 For this reason, you're never really finished writing your sales playbook.